-Vtape is excited to co-present the works of Shelley Niro, Dana Claxton, and TJ Cuthand in Media City Film Festival’s ThousandSuns Cinema: Indigenous Edition, streaming on their website from January 9–30, 2023.
+Vtape is excited to co-present the works of Shelley Niro, Dana Claxton, and TJ Cuthand in Media City Film Festival’s ThousandSuns Cinema: Indigenous Edition, streaming on their website, January 9–30, 2023.

 Featuring more than 60 feature-length and short films from Turtle Island and around the world––including Nunavut and the Republic of Sakha––this special series is co-selected and presented with COUSIN, an artist-run collective supporting Indigenous makers expanding the form of film.